Codecademy/docs/content/ai/concepts/search-algorithms/terms/depth-first-search/depth-first-search.md

 - DFS traverses a graph by following a given path as far as possible.
 Once a dead end is reached, the algorithm backtracks to explore the most recent unvisited neighbours.
 A stack is used to retrieve the next vertex, to restart a search, when a dead end is found in any given iteration.
 - It is a relatively simple algorithm that can be built upon for finding cycles within a graph, to conduct a topological sort of vertices, as well as a range of other useful applications.
 - It has a time complexity of **O(|V| + |E|)**, which is the sum of the vertices and edges.
-- It finds a solution but may or may not be optimal one as in BFS.
+- It finds a solution, a path between vertices, but it may or may not be optimal one as in BFS.
 - The difference between DFS and BFS is that DFS takes less time than BFS and finds a solution.
 - The disadvantage of DFS is that it may get stuck in infinite loop if depth is infinite.